teambit/docs/docs/getting-started/10-version.md

 title: Version
 ---

 When we version or 'tag' a component, we "commit" changes and prepare it to be exported to a remote scope.
-This process usually also includes compiling and testing the tagged component.
+This process usually also includes compiling and testing.
 ## Using the 'tag' command

 ### Tag a component